m-kru/hbs/README.md

 ## Core features

 - Consists solely of one Tcl script and one Python wrapper script.
-The Python script is required only for tests run and dependency graph generation.
+The Python script is required only for automatic tests run and dependency graph generation.
 - Core targets depend on other cores targets, not solely on cores.
 - Tcl script executed directly by EDA tools, which makes custom commands execution straightforward.
 - Support for globbing when adding files.